-Youth education can contribute to reversing trends of childhood obesity, food insecurity, and poor food choices in an effort to promote sustainable lifestyles.
-Adult educational seminars and resources have been proven to fundamentally change the way individuals make decisions.
+Food and nutrition education has a critical role in enabling access to sufficient quality and quantity of foods for households and communities.
+Education for youth can contribute to decreasing rates of childhood nutritional deficiencies and food insecurity.
+Adult educational seminars and resources in food and nutrition have been shown to positively affect individuals’ food choices.
 With the appropriate support from researchers, activists, and professionals, these changes can significantly alter the overarching sustainability of the food system.

 UC Research and Outreach in Nutrition and Food System Education